MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-management-policy-settings.md

 Use this setting to specify the actions to take upon expiration of the configured grace period (see the PostAuthenticationResetDelay setting above).

-This setting can have ONE of the following values:
+This setting can have *one* of the following values:

 |Value|Name|Action(s) taken upon expiry of the grace period|
 |--- |--- |--- |